 This past week during a Virginia Lottery Board meeting, VA Lotto Executive Director Kevin Hall confirmed Tsui had resigned his position in February.

 His resignation came 16 days after a Feb.
-3 meeting to adopt emergency regulations for the new Virginia casinos.
+3 meeting to adopt emergency regulations for the Virginia casinos.
 During the meeting, Tsui said he had to abstain from voting.

 As he explained, the chosen casino operator for Richmond (Urban One in conjunction with Peninsula Pacific Entertainment) had approached Tsui about being a part of the project.

 That created a potential conflict of interest and subsequent resignation.

 “He did absolutely the right thing by making us aware and then being willing to step aside,” Hall said during the latest meeting.

 If voters formally approve the project in November, the $560 million One Casino + Resort will feature a host of attractions.
 In addition to casino gaming and a sportsbook, the property is expected to have 15 bars and restaurants when it opens in 2024.